cnjboards/EMV3_SensespV2/README.md

 <img src="https://github.com/user-attachments/assets/8523d30d-3f78-414c-9345-2c325a261c58" width="250" height="250">

 This repository contains example code for an Engine Monitor based on SensEsp V2.7.2.
+This is meant as a demonstration of the EMV3 hardware only.
+It is not necessarily a finished project but provided as an example to help you for your own engine monitor project.

 # Program Build:
-Once the repository has been downloaded AND PlatformIO has updated the all the libraries you will need to make some manual changes prior to building the code.
+Once this repository has been downloaded AND PlatformIO has updated the all the external libraries you will need to make some manual changes prior to building the code.
+All of the paths below are relative to the project root directory.

 Step 1: Add lv_conf.h

-  In the directory "src\extras" copy the file "lv_conf.h.custom" into the directory ".pio\libdeps\esp32dev" and rename it to "lv_conf.h".
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the directory "src\extras" copy the file "lv_conf.h.custom" into the directory ".pio\libdeps\esp32dev" and rename it to "lv_conf.h".

 Step 2: Replace User_Setup.h

-  In the directory "src\extras" copy the file "User_Setup.h.custom" into the directory ".pio\libdeps\esp32dev\TFT_eSPI".
-There is already a file ther called "User_Setup.h" which needs to be deleted.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the directory "src\extras" copy the file "User_Setup.h.custom" into the directory ".pio\libdeps\esp32dev\TFT_eSPI".
+There is already a file called "User_Setup.h" in this directory which needs to be deleted.
 Now rename "User_Setup.h.custom" to "User_Setup.h"

 Step 3: Modify analog_reader.h

-  In the directory ".pio\libdeps\esp32dev\SensESP\src\sensesp\sensors" edit the file called "analog_reader.h" Replace the text
-  "ADC_ATTEN_DB_12" with the text "ADC_ATTEN_DB_11".
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In the directory ".pio\libdeps\esp32dev\SensESP\src\sensesp\sensors" edit the file called "analog_reader.h" Replace the text "ADC_ATTEN_DB_12" with the text "ADC_ATTEN_DB_11".
 For my environment this was required for Sensesp to build.

 Note: If either the "LVGL", "TFT_eSPI" or "Sensesp" libraries change, you must redo the appropriate step above.